rcaraway/BasicLoader/README.md

 # BasicLoader
 Full screen loading for a swift app.

-Part of **SwiftBasics**: opionated components for building apps really fast.
+Part of **SwiftMVP**: opinionated components for building apps really fast.

-# SwiftBasics key tenants:
+# SwiftMVP key tenants:
 1. Prioritize Speed of development & stability
 2. Are not flexible by design.
 Get it up and running fast.
 Fork to customize.
-3. Opinionated to get the job done as directly as possible.
+3. Opinionated to get the job done in its most common use case.
 4. Work in as little lines as possible and are easy to read.

 # How to use